Spending time with family is something we all cherish; but are we really making it a priority?

 We can see our families thrive instead of struggle; make connections instead of growing apart.

-We can do so much more than just mark time on the continuum of life!
+We can do so much more than just mark time on the continuum of family life!

 Our family dynamics can change completely with just a few purposeful actions that show our kids and spouses what they really mean to us.

-Here are 3 valuable questions you can ask yourself to evaluate the quantity AND quality of family time in your home.
+Here are 3 valuable questions we can ask to evaluate the quantity AND quality of family time together in our homes.

 #1.
 What are their preferences?